 Determine what type of loan you need

-If you have a good credit history then an unsecured personal loan may be the best option for you.
-If you have some form of security that you could use as collateral then you may consider a secured personal loan if you have a less than favorable credit history.
-If however you are in need of cash in a short space of time and have a bad credit rating then despite the higher interest rates the unsecured loan may be your best choice.
+If you have a weak credit history then an unsecured personal loan may be the best option for you.
+If you have some form of security that you could use as collateral then you may consider a secured personal loan.
+If however you are in need of cash in a short amount of time and have a bad credit rating then despite the higher interest rates the unsecured loan may be your best choice.
 The first thing you need to do before you can start to make any further decisions with regard to your personal loan is to decide what type of loan you need.

 Decide how much money you need to borrow

 Most of the decisions you will make with regards to your personal loan will be influenced by the amount of money you need to borrow.
-If you only need a small sum of money you may not need to take out a formal loan with a bank and may find that a payday loan will be sufficient to meet your immediate requirements.
-These loans offer quick cash with no questions asked.
+If you only need a small sum of money you may not need to take out a formal loan with a bank and may find that a payday loan will be sufficient to meet your immediate needs.
+These loans offer quick money and can be spent as you wish.

 Decide what amount you can afford to repay